palant/palant.info/content/articles/another-cluster-of-potentially-malicious-chrome-extensions/index.md

 ---
-title: "Another cluster of potentially malicious Chrome extensions"
-date: 2023-06-08T14:10:27+0200
-description: "I discovered a cluster of at least 109 extensions in Chrome Web Store.
-A few are committing affiliate fraud or spying, most are simply hoarding overly wide privileges before abusing them."
 categories:
 - security
 - privacy
 - add-ons
 - google
+date: 2023-06-08T14:10:27+0200
+description: I discovered a cluster of at least 109 extensions in Chrome Web Store.
+  A few are committing affiliate fraud or spying, most are simply hoarding overly wide privileges before abusing them.
+lastmod: '2023-06-08 17:23:42'
+title: Another cluster of potentially malicious Chrome extensions
 ---

 We’ve already seen [Chrome extensions containing obfuscated malicious code](/2023/05/31/more-malicious-extensions-in-chrome-web-store/).
 We’ve also seen [PCVARK’s malicious ad blockers](/2023/06/05/introducing-pcvark-and-their-malicious-ad-blockers/).
 When looking for more PCVARK extensions, I stumbled upon an inconspicuous extension called “Translator - Select to Translate.”
 The only unusual thing about it were its reviews, lots of raving positive reviews mixed with usability complains.
 That, and the permissions: why does a translator extension need `webRequest` and `webRequestBlocking` permissions?